guyao/twitter-visualization/README.md

 * [mpld3](http://mpld3.github.io/)
 * [flask](http://flask.pocoo.org/)

-Note: Official release does not support `numpy.ndarray`, which may cause compatible problems.
+Note: Official release of `mpld3` does not support `numpy.ndarray`, which may cause compatible problems.
 You should install [this fork of repository](https://github.com/guyao/mpld3) instead.

 ## Structure
 ```